We’re thrilled to announce the return of in-person Jazzschool Young Musicians Program ensembles!

 Drummers: please demonstrate your ability to play a swing groove, a Latin or straight 8th groove, and improvise within these grooves.
 If able, you can demonstrate your ballad or waltz playing abilities.

 AUDITION BY VIDEO (OPTIONAL)

 Students have the option of submitting an online video audition rather than scheduling an in-person audition.
 Students submitting their audition online are still required to fill out an online application (see above).
 On the application form, please select live audition or video submission.
-Please note: online video submissions are not available for the Studio Band or Advanced High School Jazz Workshops.

 Instructions for Online Video Submission

 The student should be clearly visible (and audible) on the video.

 Perform two skill-level appropriate jazz standards.
 Please state the name of each piece before you play it.

 Download one of the two 12 bar blues (either F or Bb) improvisation tracks by clicking here for the improvisation portion of your audition.
 Two choruses of improvisation are required.